graphite-project/graphite-web/docs/tools.rst

   An alternate storage backend provided by the Graphite Project.
 It it intended to be a distributable time-series database.
 It is currently in a pre-release status.

 `Cyanite`_
-  A highly available, elastic, and low-latency time-series storage wirtten on top of Cassandra
+  A highly available, elastic, and low-latency time-series storage written on top of Cassandra

 `hisser`_
   Time series database, backend for graphite, fast alternative to carbon + whisper.